 Dr. Herbert explores environmental influences including toxins, emotional stress, infection, diet, and sensory overload.
 She cites many cases where people with autism got a lot better when specific changes in these environmental factors were made, thereby reducing assorted stresses on the brain and body.
 Eliminating the right stressors, which may require considerable trial and error, can allow some children to become significantly higher-functioning, healthier individuals.

-If you’re trying to identify hidden seizures, it just makes sense to observe carefully for evidence of visually induced seizures.
 The only study done to date on autism and photosensitivity indicates children on the autism spectrum have much higher rates of photosensitive epilepsy.
-Given the high rate of “typical” types of epilepsy in those with autism, this is not surprising.
+Given the high rate of other types of epilepsy in those with autism, this is not surprising.
 To be quite clear, I’m not suggesting that video games cause autism, nor does Dr. Herbert.
-But she says preventing seizures that exacerbate autism symptoms can be a major stepping-stone to wellness.
+But preventing seizures that exacerbate autism symptoms can be a major stepping-stone to wellness.

 Dr. Herbert outlines many steps parents can take, beyond seizure reduction, to limit exposure to things that can magnify autism symptoms and may contribute to its emergence.
 While not every approach works for every child with autism, she provides a range of additional strategies such as eliminating gluten, dairy, and food additives, regulating sleep, getting rid of toxic household chemicals, and reducing sensory overload.